 Introduction To Our Oral & Maxillofacial Surgery Practice in Pasadena, CA

 Oral and Maxillofacial surgery training requires as much as six additional years or more, of hospital-based surgical and anesthesia training after graduation from dental school.
 As oral and maxillofacial surgeons, Drs.
-Elias, Stephens and Jun are trained to manage a wide variety of problems relating to the mouth, teeth, and facial structures.
+Elias, Jun, Stephens and Verratti are trained to manage a wide variety of problems relating to the mouth, teeth, and facial structures.
 With over 34 years of experience, Drs.
-Elias, Stephens and Jun practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery, bone grafting and tissue regeneration, the removal of wisdom teeth, and corrective jaw surgery.
+Elias, Jun, Stephens and Verratti practice a full scope of oral and maxillofacial surgery with expertise ranging from dental implant surgery, bone grafting and tissue regeneration, the removal of wisdom teeth, and corrective jaw surgery.
 This also includes techniques designed to rebuild facial and oral bony structures with minimal surgical intervention and optimal patient comfort.
 Drs.
-Elias, Stephens and Jun have training, experience and expertise in the diagnose and treatment of facial pain, temporomandibular joint dysfunction, obstructive sleep apnea & snoring, and soft and hard tissue maxillofacial injuries.
+Elias, Jun, Stephens and Verratti have training, experience and expertise in the diagnose and treatment of facial pain, temporomandibular joint dysfunction, obstructive sleep apnea & snoring, and soft and hard tissue maxillofacial injuries.